 For every city I visited, I tried to learn the basics: hello, goodbye, please and thank you.
-Sometimes in Eastern European cities this was difficult, but a danke in Austria and a merci in France can go a long way.
+Sometimes in Eastern European cities, this was difficult, but a danke in Austria and a merci in France can go a long way.
 As does a smile – it’s universal 😊.

 I avoid walking around some places in Melbourne alone at night and I’ve lived here for over two years now.
 So when I’m in a foreign city, I’ll usually assess the situation and whether I feel comfortable being out after dark.
-In Budapest, I wanted to take night photos and because I visited at the end of autumn, the sun set early so I could do this at 6pm.
+In Budapest, I wanted to take night photos and because I visited at the end of autumn, the sunset early so I could do this at 6 pm.
 There were plenty of people walking around checking out the nearby Christmas Fair so I felt fine.
-But in Amsterdam I stayed at the Generator, which was located within Oosterpark and a 10-minute walk from public transport.
+But in Amsterdam, I stayed at the Generator, which was located within Oosterpark and a 10-minute walk from public transport.
 I wouldn’t walk through a park alone at night back home, so I tended to head back to the hostel before dark.
 This is one of those situations where you should 100% trust your gut.
 For me, my comfortability changes from city to city.

 Before visiting Europe I’d heard and read too many pickpocket stories.
 So I decided to use a crossbody bag as my everyday bag.
 I felt better having all of my important possessions in front of me, instead of on my back in a backpack.
 In saying that though, I always kept my passport under lock and key at my hostel, along with a different debit card just in case.

 This may just be a personal preference, but I never feel too comfortable using taxis/ridesharing services in new cities when I’m alone.
 I’ve also heard horror stories from friends, so I’ll always use public transport wherever possible.
 Public transport across Europe is incredibly efficient and cheap, and Google Maps makes it easy to figure out how to get from A to B. A quick Google search will tell you any public transport tips as well.
-But if you have any questions, ask hostel staff for tips and tricks.
+But if you have any questions, ask the hostel staff for tips and tricks.
 Which leads me to…

-I may now be in my 30s (😱) but I will still stay in hostels on my next trip to Europe.
+I may now be in my 30s (😱) but I will still stay in hostels on my next solo trip to Europe.
 Although I may try and book more single rooms when possible, I believe hostels are the best accommodation option when travelling alone in Europe.
 They’re cheap, usually located in central and convenient locations, and they’re a great way to meet people.
-If you think you’ll get lonely travelling around Europe solo, stay in hostels.
+If you think you’ll get lonely travelling around Europe alone, stay in hostels.
 I hung out with my hostel dorm mates in Edinburgh, Brussels, Amsterdam and more.
 I also stick to female-only dorm rooms as well.

 Another great thing about hostels is that most of them have kitchen facilities available to guests.
 Like I mentioned, I don’t really enjoy walking around cities alone at night.
 So I’d usually have a traditional/must-eat meal for lunch and then buy something from the supermarket to have for dinner back at the hostel.
 Supermarkets are filled with traditional food as well, you know.
 I totally had a bread and cheese feast one night back at my hostel in Paris.
-Then I’d usually try a local sweet, because when in Rome/Zagreb/Bratislava 😉
+Then I’d usually try a local sweet, because when in Rome/Zagreb/Bratislava 😉.

 My friend actually bought me a global SIM card before I left Vancouver, which I just topped up with data when needed.
-Although I can’t remember the company (🤦♀️) Googling global/Europe SIM card will bring up a variety of options, depending on where you live.
+Although I can’t remember the company (🤦♀️), googling global/Europe SIM card will bring up a variety of options, depending on where you live.
 I usually wouldn’t leave my data on at all times, because it’s nice to not get notified of emails every 15 minutes when on holiday.
 But with one press of a button, I could easily look up a menu, opening hours or Google Maps (of course).